 Oil prices enter bear market as supply glut fears return

-Crude plunged into a bear market on Tuesday, sinking another 2.2% to settle at a nine-month low of $43.23 a barrel.
-The sell-off leaves oil down 22% from early January, eclipsing the 20% needed to qualify for a bear market.
+Crude plunged into bear-market territory on Tuesday, sinking another 3% to a seven-month low of $42.75 a barrel.
+That's down 23% from early January 2017.

 Comments